mrodrig/json-2-csv/README.md

 * Promisifiable via bluebird's .promisify(<function>) and .promisifyAll(<object>) (as of 1.1.1)
 * Wrapped value support for json2csv and csv2json (as of 1.3.0)
 * Support for multiple different schemas (as of 1.4.0)
+* Promisified versions of the functions are now available by default: json2csvPromisified, csv2jsonPromisified (as of 2.2.0)